viltrume/viltrume/README.md

 at least dont make it that obvious you fucking dumbell.
 Literally colorpicked my
 whole shit  not just the stuff i highlighted.
-Its genuinely embarassing when you do this on a game  that allows so much creative freedom.
+Its genuinely embarassing when you do this on a game  that allows so much creative freedom. i dont know why you'd think adding a few accesorries would make it a new, unrecognizable pony.
 <img src="https://files.catbox.moe/fff8yg.png" width="350" >